luizakuze/Cursos/intro-machine-learning/06-random-forests.md

 - Ends the problem of underfitting and overfitting.
 - **Concept**: Uses many trees, and it makes a prediction by averaging the predictions of each component tree.

+## Pros and cons

+### Pros

+- Accurate and robust due to the number of trees

+- Solve the problem of overfitting and underfitting

+- Can work with missing values.
+Uses median values ​​to replace continuous variables and computes the weighted mean of proximity

+- We can get the importance of features

+### Cons

+- Slow to generate predictions due to large number of trees

+- Difficult to interpret the model

 ## What we have already seen with Decision Tree:

 ```python
 import pandas as pd